 The Bachelor of Arts degree in Communicative Disorders provides the students with a liberal arts foundation integrated with courses designed to provide a basic understanding of speech, language, and hearing development and communicative problems.
 Students pursuing deaf studies have two options: deaf education and interpreting.
 Students majoring in deaf education and speech-language pathology can continue their options in our graduate program.

 Master of Arts

-Education beyond the bachelor's degree is necessary for completion of the academic, credential, and licensure requirements leading to professional employment.
-Two professional option areas are available to the student:
+Education beyond the bachelor's degree is necessary for completion of the academic and credential requirements leading to professional employment.

 - Deaf Education.
 Our deaf education program gives you a broad background in bilingual-bicultural education, total communication, and cued speech philosophies along with speech, language, auditory training, deaf culture, and American Sign Language.
 This program includes all of the essential elements of a good education for deaf and hard-of-hearing children.
 The program is nationally accredited by the Council of Education of the Deaf (CED).